claceio/docs/content/docs/Configuration/_index.md

 date: 2023-10-05
 ---

 Most configuration options specified in the following sections are for the Clace server.
-The Clace client CLI, which talks with the Clace server over a REST API uses a small subset of the config properties.
+The Clace client CLI, which talks with the Clace server using unix domain sockets, uses a small subset of the config properties.
 If the Clace client runs on the same machine as the server, then the same config file can be used for both.
-See [here]({{< ref "overview#clace-client-cli" >}}) for details.
+See [here]({{< ref "security/#admin-api-access" >}}) for details.